tellor-io/telliot-feeds/docs/usage.md

 Use the build-a-feed flag (`--build-feed`) to build a DataFeed of a QueryType with one or more QueryParameters.
 When reporting, the CLI will list the QueryTypes this flag supports.
 To select a QueryType, enter a type from the list provided.
 Then, enter in the corresponding QueryParameters for the QueryType you have selected, and telliot will build the Query and select the appropriate source.

 ```
-telliot report -a staker1 --build-feed --submit-once -p YOLO
+telliot report -a staker1 --build-feed --submit-once -p YOLO 0
 ```

 ## Profit Flag

 **Reporting for profit is extremely competitive and profit estimates aren't guarantees that you won't lose money!**

 Use this flag (`--profit/-p`) to set an expected profit in % and $ values, example: -p 10 5 would take 10% or $5.
 The default is 100% and 0 usd, which will likely result in your reporter never attempting to report unless you're on a testnet.
-To bypass profitability checks, use the `"YOLO"` string:
+To bypass profitability checks, use the -p 0 0 or `"YOLO 0"` string:

 ```
-telliot report -a acct1 -p YOLO
+telliot report -a acct1 -p YOLO 0
 ```

 Normal profit flag usage: